-Why the Healthcare Provider Examines the Neck and Throat
+Why Your Healthcare Provider Examines Your Neck and Throat

 When your healthcare provider gently presses on the outside of your throat and neck